Documentation

 func ExposeAllResponseHeaders() OptionAnon

-ExposeAllResponseHeaders configures a CORS middleware to expose all response headers.
+ExposeAllResponseHeaders configures a CORS middleware to expose all response headers to clients.

 Using this option in conjunction with option ExposeResponseHeaders in a call to AllowAccess results in a failure to build the corresponding middleware.